HomeMy WebLinkAbout07/24/84 MINUTESMINUTES OF THE REGULAR MEETING OF THE CITY COUNCIL of the City of

 (h) Notice of General District Election to select three members to

-the Board:of Directors of South Bay Hospital.
+the Board :of Directors of South Bay Hospital.

-Contract with INFOCOMP for data processing software.
+(i)09 Contract with INFOCOMP for data processing software.
 Memorandum

-Recommended Action: To authorize.:Mayor to sign contract.
+Recommended Action: To authorize..Mayor to sign contract.

-(j) Award of Bid - Professional services for --Sanitary Engineering
+(j) Award of Bid'- Professional services for --Sanitary Engineering

-Study.
-Memorandum from Acting publicWorks Director -William Grove
+Study..
+Memorandum from Acting Public Works Director --William Grove

-dated- July 18', .:1984:
+dated- July

-Recommended Action:.
-To approve staff recommendation.
+Recommended Actiori:, To approve staff recommendation.

-WEST, ' PACIFIC- COAST .
-HIGHWAY ON .
-THE EAST - AND SIXTEENTH STREET -ON
+WEST, PACIFIC- .
+HIGHh'AY ON .THE EAST AND SIXTEENTH STREET ON

-THE NORTH AND.
-SETTING=_ THE RATE AT -TWENTY -.FIVE CENTS=(250) PER
+THE NORTH AND.SETTiNG=-THE RAVE AT TWENTY-FIVE CENTS=(250) PER

-HAEF HOUR.
+HADIF'HOUR.
 For waiver of full reading and introduction.

-(1),aa Creation of Hermosa Beach Information System, Inc., a non-profit
+(1)�a Creation of Hermosa Beach Information System, Inc.,..a non-profit

-v3, corporation for Newsletter 'redued 'rates,
+OW, corporation for Newsletter 'reduced 'rates,

-Recommended.:Action: Authorize filing' of .Articies. bf'.Incorporation.
+Recommended.:Action: Authorize filing' of .Articles.bf .Incorporation.

 (m)ao R.S.V.P.
 Contract.
-Memorandum from Planning Director.Pamela Sapetto
+Memorandum from Planning Director Pamela Sapetto

 �W'dated July 18, 1984.